sachin-pikle/gdk-oci-samples/gdk-oci-email-mvn/README.md

 # Build a Java application with the Graal Development Kit for Micronaut (GDK), and OCI Email Delivery

-This repo contains the sample code used in the Live Labs workshop --> [Build a Java application with the Graal Development Kit for Micronaut (GDK), and Oracle Cloud Infrastructure Email Delivery](https://apexapps.oracle.com/pls/apex/f?p=133:180:10637254199527::::wid:4001)
+This repo contains the sample code used in the Live Labs workshop --> [Build a Java application with the Graal Development Kit for Micronaut (GDK), and Oracle Cloud Infrastructure (OCI) Email Delivery](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=4001)

 ## Git clone this sample